facebookresearch/go-fresh/README.md

 ### Walker

-Execute the following steps (from [here](https://github.com/denisyarats/exorl#datasets)) to download the dataset of exploration trajectories collected on the `walker` env with the `proto` algorithm.
+Execute the following steps (from [here](https://github.com/denisyarats/exorl#datasets)) to download the dataset of exploration trajectories collected on the `walker` environment with the `proto` algorithm.

 ```
 git clone https://github.com/denisyarats/exorl.git